jshrdt/adv-machine-learning-A1/README.md

 To test a model, run the test script and specify what data to test on.
 The script can either test a pre-trained model (passed with --load), or will otherwise interactively ask for information to train a new model on execution.

-The following arguments are required and can take a singular of the listed values, or any combination of them, separated by a whitespace (example shown for --languages, thereafter indicated by ...).
+The following arguments are required and determine which files will be extracted from the source directory to use during testing.
+They can take a singular of the listed values, or any combination of them, separated by a whitespace (example shown for --languages, thereafter indicated by ...).
 * --languages (-lg):	Thai | English | Thai English
 * --dpis (-dpi): 	200 | 300 | 400 | ...
 * --fonts (-ft):	normal | bold | italic | italic_bold | ...